yairVish/yairVish/README.md

 - 👀 Interested in Android development and networks
 - 🌱 I'm currently learning Assembly
 - 💞️ I like everything that about development (:
-- 📫 in the mail: yair.vishne@gmail.com
+- 📫 In the mail: yair.vishne@gmail.com

 <!---
 yairVish/yairVish is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.